Practice/Industry Group Overview

 Our extensive experience in federal civil rights law encompasses frequent representation of federal and local law enforcement officers, including in civil rights jury trials in both federal and state courts.
 We have successfully represented numerous federal officials in “Bivens” cases involving claims of excessive force and other misconduct.
 We also have represented Southern California county sheriff’s departments and individual deputies in similar cases.
 Our services have included counseling departments and officers regarding the escalation of force, from the use of non-deadly force such as batons and tasers to the use of deadly force when necessary.

-We also have represented public entities for over 30 years in such diverse areas as negligent performance of contracts, assault and battery, false arrest, intentional torts, taking of property, “Monell” doctrine claims, dangerous conditions, violation of ministerial obligations, failure to discharge mandatory duties, and inverse condemnation.
+We also have represented public entities for over 30 years in such diverse areas as negligent performance of contracts, negligent supervision, assault and battery, false arrest, intentional torts, taking of property, “Monell” doctrine claims, dangerous conditions, violation of ministerial obligations, failure to discharge mandatory duties, and inverse condemnation.